-The European Council for Plasticisers and Intermediates (ECPI), which represents eight European companies involved in the production of plasticisers, is a founding member of VinylPlus, the new 10-year commitment of the European PVC industry which builds upon the achievements of the Vinyl 2010 programme.
+The European Council for Plasticisers and Intermediates (ECPI), which represents six European companies involved in the production of plasticisers, is a founding member of VinylPlus, the new 10-year commitment of the European PVC industry which builds upon the achievements of the Vinyl 2010 programme.

 VinylPlus takes the next important steps in tackling the sustainability challenges for PVC and also in establishing a long-term framework for the on-going sustainable development of the PVC value chain.
 The regional scope of the programme is the EU-27 plus Norway and Switzerland.